 At the workshop:

 - Introduce Lean mindset and Lean-Agile mindset and management principles.

 - Introduce the need for change that drove the Agile Manifesto and the people involved.

-- Introduce the Agile Manifesto principles, see below.
+- Introduce the Manifesto for Agile Software Development principles, see below:

 |1.||Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.||7.||Working software is the primary measure of progress.|